“Get Britain Cycling”

 c.
 Renewed media focus on cycling and relevant policy.

 d.
 Capitalisation on the focus on cycling owing to the Olympics and Paralympics.

 These are the some of the topics that we would like to investigate:

 • Funding and the Local Sustainable Transport Fund

 • Leadership, commitment and capacity in local government

-• Behaviour change – including soft measures & marketing campaigns
+• Behaviour change – including soft measures and marketing campaigns

 • Data collection – including monitoring and review

 • Training – including more cycling to schools and workplaces